febbyngrni/febbyngrni/README.md

 <br>

 I'm a Data Analyst with a background in Biostatistics.
-I analyze data, build machine learning models, and create visualizations to extract meaningful insights.

-Currently, I'm improving my skills through the data science bootcamp, working on projects in machine learning, business analytics, data visualization, etc. I use SQL, Python, and BI tools like Tableau & PowerBI to process and interpret data.

-🚀 Still learning, always curious, and excited about new data challenges!

-### Analytics Tools
-* **Data Collection and Storage:** MySQL and PostgreSQL, Spreadsheet .

-* **Data Processing and Analytics:** Jupyter Notebook, Pandas, Numpy.

-* **Development:** Python and Git.

-* **BI Tools:** PowerBI, Tableau, Looker Studio.

-* **Data Visualization:** Matplotlib and Seaborn.

-* **Machine Learning Modeling:** Classification, Regression, Clustering.

-* **Machine Learning Deployment:** FastAPI and Docker.
+Right now, I'm expanding my skills by joining a Data Science Bootcamp, learning more about data analytics, visualization, and machine learning.
+I also work on personal data projects, exploring different datasets and building dashboards to find useful insights.

+In my free time, I enjoy creating illustrations as a way to balance analysis with creativity 🎨

+Check out my portfolio: [**My Portfolio**](https://github.com/febbyngrni/data-portfolio)

 </br>